Schedule Free Growth Strategy Meeting

 4. Shopify

-For Shopify, the North Star metric is the number of active merchants on the platform.
+The Shopify NSM is the number of active merchants on the platform.
 Active merchants are selling, which means Shopify is better positioned to get its cut.

-We’ve compiled a list of examples of North Star metrics for reference, from revenue-based metrics like ARR to NPS and other user experience indicators.
 Reviewing examples can help you think about your own North Star metric.

 Your Constellation of Metrics